To register your interest in becoming an Educator with our Scheme:

 - Complete the Prospective Educator Enquiry Form

 When we have received your Enquiry Form, we will email our Prospective Educator Information Booklet to you to provide further information about our Scheme.

-If your initial application is assessed as suitable, an appointment will be made for 2 Coordinators to visit you at your home and assess the suitability of you and your home to meet the legislative and Scheme requirements.
+If your initial enquiry is suitable, an appointment will be made for our Coordinators to visit you at your home to talk about your FDC plans and further assess the suitability of you and your home to meet the legislative and Scheme requirements.

 Registration with our Scheme provides: